malhotra5/Manim-Tutorial/README.md

     sudo apt-get install libcairo2-dev libjpeg-dev libgif-dev
     sudo apt install texlive-latex-base texlive-full texlive-fonts-extra
 ```
 Phew!
-This will be the last isntallation for additional python modules.
+This will be the last installation for additional python modules.
 Run this in the terminal
 ``` bash
     python3 -m pip install -r requirements.txt
 ```